 A catastrophic eruption of Guatemala’s Volcán de Fuego on June 3 affected more than 1.7 million people in three central departments, or states.
-The death toll stood at 110 people, with 200 still missing, when the country’s disaster management agency suspended its search for victims after two weeks.
+As of Aug.
+9, the death toll stood at 165 people, with 260 still missing.
 This was Guatemala’s most severe volcanic eruption in 45 years.

-“We are shocked and saddened by the sudden volcanic activity,” says Luiz Corzo, Humanitarian and Emergency Assistance Coordinator for World Vision in Guatemala.
-Luiz says most of the people who fled to shelters are children and entire villages were surprised by clouds of ash and deadly lava flows.
+Entire villages were surprised by clouds of ash and deadly lava flows, says Luiz Corzo, Humanitarian and Emergency Assistance Coordinator for World Vision in Guatemala.
+Luiz says most of the people who fled to shelters were children.

 Timeline of the Guatemala Fuego volcano eruption

 June 3: Fuego erupts for the second time in 2018; clouds of smoke and ash billow from the volcano and lava flows engulf nearby villages.